researchart/fse20/submissions/reusable/Interprocedural_BAM/README.md

 Interprocedural BAM to analyze recursive procedures that is described in the paper "Domain-Independent Interprocedural Program Analysis using Block-Abstraction Memoization" accepted at FSE 2020.
-The artifact can be downloaded from Xenodo: https://doi.org/10.5281/zenodo.3698235 It contains a detailed description how to proceed with the evaluation, including the benchmarking process and step to generate the tables in the paper.
+The artifact can be downloaded from Zenodo: https://doi.org/10.5281/zenodo.3698235 It contains a detailed description how to proceed with the evaluation, including the benchmarking process and step to generate the tables in the paper.